-On this page we present the salient features of the German Economy since the onset of the Great Recession in historical perspective, where the comparison is with the prior business cycles that we identify in Germany given available data.
-We able to identify three cycles.
+On this page we present the salient features of the German Economy since the onset of the Great Recession in a global perspective, where the comparison is with the EU28 and the United States.

 The Great Recession hit the German Economy very hard with a more than six percent decline in GDP and significant financial sector problems.
 The following graph plots the percentage change in Real GDP for Germany.
 What is remarkable about Germany and different from virtually all the other European economies is how quickly they rebounded from what was a significant decline.

 For a time, growth in the German economy outpaced that in both the U.S. and its European neighbors.
 While economic growth quickly slowed between 2011 and 2013, it rebounded quickly and has subsequently tracked the rest of the EU quite closely.

 Consumption in Germany was remarkably consistent throughout the decline, though has grown slowly thereafter when compared to the U.S.

 Capital formation has faired about as well as the rest of the EU.
 While the level of fixed capital formation is much higher than the EU relative to 2008Q1, growth for both have been about the same on average since 2013.
 This suggests that the level difference is a product of the quick German recovery.